 -- create a CDB with ISO character set SQL> alter session set container=PDBISO; SQL> administer key management export keys with secret "<PW_to_protect_this_file>" to '/home/oracle/pdbiso.p12' force keystore identified by "<TDE_wallet_PW>"; SQL> alter session set container=CDB$ROOT; SQL> alter pluggable database PDBISO close immediate instances=all; SQL> alter pluggable database PDBISO unplug into '/home/oracle/PDBISO.pdb'; SQL> drop pluggable database PDBISO including datafiles; -- terminate the entire CDB if not needed -- copy the files to another server if needed SQL> create pluggable database PDB003 as clone using '/home/oracle/PDBISO.pdb'; SQL> alter pluggable database PDB003 open instances=all; SQL> alter session set container=PDB003; SQL> SELECT status, type, cause, message FROM pdb_plug_in_violations; SQL> administer key management import keys with secret "<PW_protecting_this_file>" from '/home/oracle/pdbiso.p12' force keystore identified by "<TDE_wallet_PW>" with backup; SQL> alter pluggable database PDB003 close immediate instances=all; SQL> alter pluggable database PDB003 open instances=all; SQL> SELECT status, type, cause, message FROM pdb_plug_in_violations;

 Pro: you are able to create your PDBs immediately via a single SQL command.
-You don’t need to mange any additional CDBs or PDBs in your environment.
+You don’t need to manage any additional CDBs or PDBs in your environment.

-Con: not really, it’s just the space needed for the unplugged PDB files, which should be quite small as the PDBs does not have any user data.
-In my case it’s less than 200MB per PDB.
+Con: not really, it’s just the space needed for the unplugged PDB files, which should be quite small as the PDBs do not have any user data.
+In my case, it’s less than 200MB per PDB.